nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Q**: Is it okay for user to manually change the file source?

-**A**: The user is not adivsed to change the file by their own as it could tamper with the functionality of Spendvelope
+**A**: The user shouldn't change the data file on their own as it could tamper with the functionality of Spendvelope
 <br>
 ## Command Summary